Find Affordable College Courses

 The colleges and universities below are the most popular for nursing majors pursuing a associate degree.

-Our 2023 rankings named Southeast Community College Area the most popular school in Nebraska for nursing students working on their associate degree.
+Our analysis found Southeast Community College Area to be the most popular school for nursing students who want to pursue a associate degree in Nebraska.
 Southeast Community College is a moderately-sized public school located in the large city of Lincoln.

 About 82% of the students majoring in nursing at the school are women while 18% are male.